hyroai/gamla/README.md

 The main problems - `toolz` is slow and does not support `async` functions.

-### Why is it slow?
+### Why are curried functions and composition in `toolz` slow?

-It uses the expensive `inspect` module to look at a function’s arguments, and doing so at each run.
-This happens not only on curried functions, but in compositions as well.
+These functions use an expensive `inspect` call to look at a function’s arguments, and doing so at each run.

 ### Why does `gamla` not suffer from this problem?

 Two reasons:

-1. It does no longer support binary signatures on things like `map`, so it doesn’t need to infer anything (these are higher order functions in `gamla`).
+1. It does not have binary signatures on things like `map`, so it doesn’t need to infer anything (these are higher order functions in `gamla`).
-1. The `gamla.curry` function pays for the signature inspection in advance, and remembers its results.
+1. The `gamla.curry` function eagerly pays for the signature inspection in advance, and remembers its results for future runs.

-### Function mapping and common gotchas (written in blood):
+### Function mapping and common gotchas:

+Most functions are drop in replacements.
+Here are some examples:

 - `curried.(filter|map|valmap|itemmap|keymap)` -> `gamla.$1` (make sure the call is with a single argument)
 - `toolz.identity` -> `gamla.identity`